renetta96/renetta96.github.io/README.md

 ## **Metapis Mimic**
 ![Metapis Mimic](https://i.imgur.com/bfHIAo2.png)
 - Evolves from Metapis Soldier via Skill Tree.
-Randomly changes attacks based on nearby Metapises.
+Randomly changes attacks based on nearby Metapises:
+  + Metapis Mutant: Deals poison attacks and causes poison ticks to have a chance to deal increased damage.
+  + Metapis Shadow: Has a chance to cause a spike area attack.
+  + Metapis Moonguard: Freezes the target and deals extra % health damage when the target unfreezes.
+  + Metapis Voltwing: Has a chance to trigger an immediate attack from a nearby Voltwing.

 ## **Metapis Alchemist**
 ![Metapis Alchemist](https://i.imgur.com/mkCEPdR.png)